Discretionary exemptions

 Purpose of exemption

-An exemption may be granted if it fits within one or more of the following purposes:
+An exemption may be granted if it:

 Overseas Investment Act 2005, s61B